antonfirsov/docs/2023/05-May/asp-net-core-updates-in-dotnet-8-preview-4/asp-net-core-updates-in-dotnet-8-preview-4.md

 ### Identity API endpoints

-We're excited to introduce `MapIdentityApi<TUser>()` which is an extension method adds two new API endpoints (`/register` and `/login`).
+We're excited to introduce `MapIdentityApi<TUser>()` which is an extension method that adds two new API endpoints (`/register` and `/login`).
 The main goal of the `MapIdentityApi` is to make it easy for developers to use ASP.NET Core Identity for authentication in JavaScript-based single page apps (SPA) or Blazor apps.
 Instead of using the default UI provided by ASP.NET Core Identity, which is based on Razor Pages, `MapIdentityApi` adds JSON API endpoints that are more suitable for SPA apps and non-browser apps.

 In addition to user registration and login, the identity API endpoints will support features like two-factor authentication and email verification in upcoming previews.
 You can find a list of planned features in the issues labeled [feature-token-identity](https://github.com/dotnet/aspnetcore/issues?q=is%3Aopen+label%3Afeature-token-identity+sort%3Aupdated-desc) on the ASP.NET Core GitHub repository.